IkeAlmighty/indenthorizon-www/README.md

-# Indent Horizon SvelteKit Client
+# Indent Horizon SvelteKit Code Editor/Client

 ## What is Indent Horizon?

 Indent Horizon is a community-hosted massively multiplayer spaceship coding game.
 The game strives to be fun for both veteran computer programmers **and also** beginners.

-This repo contains a implementation of the game client written in svelte, if you are interested in hosting your own shard then go to [this repository](https://github.com/ikealmighty/indenthorizon-shard).
+This repo contains a implementation of the game client written in svelte.

+If you are interested in hosting your own shard then go to [this repository](https://github.com/ikealmighty/indenthorizon-shard).

 ## Game Design